dr-jts/recipes/meat/chicken.md

 2. Dip chicken pieces into mixture of sauce ingredients
 3. Bake at 350 for 1 hour

+## Honey-Mustard-Curry Chicken

+* chicken pieces (breasts or thighs, bone-in)
+* sweet mustard (hamburger mustard)
+* honey
+* curry powder

+1. Mix mustard, honey and curry powder to taste
+2. Pour over chicken pieces in a casserole
+3. Bake at 350 for 1 h

 ## Easy Chicken Tetrazinni

 * olive oil